jayllo-c/tp/docs/DeveloperGuide.md

 *   3a.
 The given index is invalid.

     *  3a1.
-AddressBook shows an error message.
+AvengersAssemble shows an error message.

        Use case resumes at step 2.